-A person is allowed to visit an inmate if they have been approved by the DOC on the inmate’s visiting list.
-To be added to an inmate’s visiting list, the prospective visitor must complete the required visitation form by downloading it on the official web page of the South Dakota Department of Corrections, calling the facility to request for it or have it sent to them by the inmate.
-The inmate must also have completed a Visit LIst Verification form.
-The prospective visitor may send the completed list directly to the institution where the inmate is located.
+A person can visit an inmate if the DOC has approved them on the inmate's visiting list.
+To be added to an inmate's visiting list, the individual must complete the required visitation form by downloading it on the official web page of the South Dakota Department of Corrections, calling the facility to request for it, or have it sent to them by the inmate.
+Then, the prospective visitor may send the completed list directly to the institution where the inmate is serving time.
+Likewise, the inmate must also have completed a visit lIst verification form.

 There are two types of visits permitted by the DOC, a Class I and Class II visit.

-- Class I visit takes place in a designated visiting area in an adult facility, limited physical contact is permitted between the inmates and the visitor.
+- Class I visit takes place in a designated area in an adult facility; limited physical contact is permitted between the inmates and the visitor.

 - Mail.
-Money orders, US cashier’s check. business or payroll checks may be sent by mail to the inmate’s mailing address and will be deposited into the inmate’s institutional account.
-Personal checks are cash are not accepted.
+Money orders, US cashier's check.
+Business or payroll checks may be sent by mail to the inmate's mailing address and will be deposited into the inmate's institutional account.
+Personal checks are not accepted.

 - Electronic transfers